I saw a brochure that discribed

 Mykonos.
 And when you walk through the

-beautiful back streets of Naoussa past
+beautiful back streets of Naousa past

 whitewashed buildings and little shops do